 4) Ancillary Medical journals/Ethics Conference (i.e. NEJM).

 Is teaching by the faculty emphasized in your program?
 Yes.
 As mentioned above, all attendings are expected to participate in Journal Club.
 In addition to clinical preceptorship, every attending rotates the responsibility of consult round attending as well as the discussion leader during the morning sessions.
-It is rare to have a morning didactic session without at least one attending.
+It is very rare to have a morning didactic session without at least one attending.

 What textbooks are utilized by the program?
 Each year, the senior residents determine what texts to use.
 Texts are provided by the program.

 Is research emphasized by your program?
 Every resident is required to complete at least one research project.
 This may be a clinical trial, review article or basic science research.
 There are numerous opportunities to pursue research.
 Our attending physicians have varied interests and areas of expertise, for example hair loss, contact dermatitis, acne, rosacea, skin cancer, immunology, pediatrics, and pharmacology.

 Do you have adequate surgery and cosmetic training?
 Yes.
 Each resident has a minimum of one half-day per week of surgery.
 Residents are the principal surgeon on the vast majority of cases, supervised by an attending.
 Emphasis is placed on basic surgical techniques for removal of neoplasms.
 A Mohs surgery elective is scheduled every year.
 There are surgical conferences frequently throughout the year.
-Cosmetic training is available to residents through lectures, on and off campus shadowing of cosmetic procedures, and through elective time during the second and third year.
-Just this year, the residents have developed a monthly Cosmetic Clinic in conjunction with our Division of Plastic Surgery.
+Cosmetic training is available to residents through cosmetic clinics, lectures, on and off campus shadowing of cosmetic procedures, and through elective time during third year.

 What meetings do residents attend?
 Second and third year residents attend the Annual American Academy of Dermatology meeting.
 Third year residents attend the Pennsylvania Academy of Dermatology meeting.
 All Residents attend the State-of-the-Art Issues meeting held every other year when Penn State Dermatologist Alumni return to campus.
 Residents are provided with 5 conference days per year in their second and third years.

 What are the strengths of the residency program?
 The strongest aspect of the program is the people—the residents, faculty and support staff—not to mention the patients.
 You'll find everyone is enthusiastic, friendly, and willing to take the time to answer your questions.
 Once monthly there is a clinic meeting run by our chairman which allows for input from every staff member, secretary through attending.
 Likewise, the facilities are modern, clean, and constantly updated.

 Are there weaknesses?
 Of course, we are biased, but there are relatively few weaknesses.
 There are fewer minority patients in our clinics than found in inner city hospitals, but minorities are not completely lacking.

 What happens to graduates of this residency program?
 Our graduates are located across the United States—some in academic positions, others in private practice.
 There are numerous grads who have pursued Mohs surgery fellowships and Dermatopathology fellowships.
 Several graduates have opened their own practices; some in Central PA.

+Is the faculty stable?
 Yes.
 Some joke that once you arrive in Hershey, you never leave.
 Notably, several of our prior residents have chosen to remain as attendings, despite tempting offers from outside.

 What community service projects are there in the program?
 Every month at least one of our doctors/residents travels to the Bethesda Mission in Harrisburg for a dermatology clinic.
 This clinic cares for the homeless population of the city.
 In addition, Penn State Dermatology hosts an annual free skin check clinic each May where all doctors participate.
-Our second year residents volunteer at Camp Horizon which host children with severe skin diseases.
+Our second year residents volunteer at Camp Horizon, which host children with severe skin diseases.

 Are there significant changes for the future?
 We are constantly making changes in order to improve the program.
 Suggestions are always welcomed by the staff.
 Residents feel free to give their input and often alter "standard operating procedures" as well.

-- Why choose Penn State Hershey Dermatology for your physician scientist training?
+Why choose Penn State Hershey Dermatology for your physician scientist training?

 Penn State University is among the top 10 NIH research funded universities in the nation.
 Dr. Diane Thiboutot, lead basic scientist in the department has over 2 decades of successful external funding from foundations, NIH, and industry.
-She is the Director of the educational portion of the prestigious Clinical Translation Science Award for Penn State Univeristy/Hershey Medical Center and has successfully mentored Ph.D. and M.D./Ph.D. students.
+She is the Director of the educational portion of the prestigious Clinical Translation Science Award for Penn State University/Hershey Medical Center and has successfully mentored Ph.D. and M.D./Ph.D. students.

-Dr. Bryan Anderson, is the Director of a highly successful dermatology residency program that repeatedly received 5 year approvals with no deficiencies.
-Our residents have gone on to be faculty in dermatology departments e.g. University of Pennsylvania, Boston University, and University of California-Davis, Phoenix Children's Hospital, The Ohio State University, Penn State, etc.
+We have a highly successful dermatology residency program that repeatedly receives 5 year approvals with no deficiencies.
+Our residents have gone on to be faculty in dermatology departments e.g. University of Pennsylvania, Boston University, University of California-Davis, Phoenix Children's Hospital, The Ohio State University, Penn State, etc.

 There are internationally known researchers/mentors at Hershey and University Park.
 Our department has a culture that values basic and translational research and strongly supports our educational and research missions.